azylman/titan-rexster/README.md

-# Docker Image for Titan Graph Database
+# Docker image for Titan graph database with DynamoDB backend

 Titan is a free, open source database that is capable of processing extremely large graphs and it supports a variety of indexing and storage backends, which makes it easier to extend than some popular NoSQL Graph databases.

-This docker image instantiaties a Titan graph database that is capable of integrating with an ElasticSearch container (Indexing) and a Cassandra container (Storage).
+This docker image instantiaties a Titan graph database that integrates with DynamoDB as a storage backend.

-The default distribution of Titan runs on a single node, so I thought it would be helpful if there was a modular way at runtime to hook up Titan to its dependencies.

-Enter Docker.
-Now it is possible to run Titan and it's dependencies in separate Docker containers.

 ## Titan